Zer0-bit/gaggiuino/README.md

 First you need to check your setup works as expected outside the machine so you don't ahve it all installed and realise just afterwards it's not reading any temperature because of a faulty thermocouple or any other element, or your relay doesn't go between the ON/OFF modes.

-1. The first step will be connecting the max6675 module to the arduino board using the pins defined in the code, you can find them defined at the top of the .ino file ( pins 4,5,6 )
+1. The first step will be connecting the max6675 module to the arduino board using the pins defined in the code, you can find them defined at the top of the .ino file ( pins 4,5,6 ) as well as VCC on the board goes to 5V pin and GND to obviously the GND pin on arduino.
 2. Connect the relay, for now only connect the circuit controlling ports to check whether the relay LED indicates the power states.
 >*Relay 3 to Arduino GND, Relay 4 to Arduino D8, the ports 1 and 2 on the relay are the high voltage circuit breaker*
 4. Plug the arduino board using the mini usb cable that came with it and upload the code to the arduino board.
 >*Note: uploading won't work with the LCD connected*
-5. Upload the .HMI file on a microSD card
+5. Open the .HMI file in the Nextion editor and export it on a microSD card by  going to "File" in the main menu and select "TFT file output", there should be a .tft file generted on the card after this step is done.
 >*Note: card needs to be FAT32 formatted*
 6. Insert the card in the LCD card reader slot and connect the LCD to the arduino board.
 >*Nextion TX goes to Arduino RX, and RX to TX, VCC goes to Arduino 5V and GND to GND*